 Anthony’s versatility enabled him to keep crossing over into the media, making appearances on television, radio and film, whilst announcing, hosting and voicing major events and advertising campaigns.
 These years were an essential apprenticeship in entertainment, show business and the creative arts.

 His interest in politics began after hosting a 1997 Election Night special for The Economist.
 During contracts with ITV London and Carlton Television he worked on Late Night London, The London Debate, Who Wants to be a London Mayor, The G8 Debate, Thursday Night Live, Late Night Live and many other incarnations of television debate programmes with live studio audiences.
 With his A-Z knowledge of the London region, Anthony proved popular with audiences and television executives alike and he found continued employment in this genre, up to and including the London Mayor ‘You Decide’ programme in 2008.
-His television quiz show, Stake Out is still shown today on Challenge TV.

 Inevitably, Anthony decided to leave much of his live performance work behind to focus full time on his secret passion, radio.
 He had practiced the craft since the age of eighteen at the Great Ormond Street Hospital radio GOSH.
 Anthony joined the Capital Radio Group in 2003 and spent the next few years building a loyal following on Capital Life, theJazz and Jazz FM, culminating in a move to LBC 97.3 in 2006.